TheSquidCombatant/TheSquid.Numerics.Extensions/README.md

 ### How to understand
 Extension method for the system class Random.
 Method uses instance of Random class to generate an array of random bytes.

+## PowCachedExtension
+C# implementation of an extension method for calculating powers of repeating BigInteger values using a cache.

+### How to use
+Basicly you can copy class [PowCachedExtension](TheSquid.Numerics.Extensions/PowCachedExtension.cs) to your project and add using for namespace TheSquid.Numerics.Extensions.

+### How to test
+You can start random PowChached tests from project TheSquid.Numerics.Extensions.Tests right after clone repository and build solution.

+### How to understand
+Acceleration is achieved by memorizing the results of calculating the degrees, as well as memorizing the intermediate results obtained in this case.